 Windows 10: a game-changer in enterprise security

 While keeping intuitive user experience, Windows 10 has brought significant security enhancements over its predecessors, and that makes it the best of all previous Windows versions.

-For example, multi-factor authentication keeps information safe in case the user’s device is lost or stolen, while biometrics can be utilized for a more secure login.
+For example, multi-factor authentication keeps information safe in case the user’s device is lost or stolen, while biometrics can be utilized for more secure login.
 This user experience is maintained across a wide range of devices, including desktop and mobile devices, thus removing tricky learning curves that could hamper your corporate operations.

 Windows 10 also allows businesses to choose the rate at which they innovate.
 How does it do that?
 You can choose the price that fits your customers’ needs as well as yours.
 Functions like locking down business-critical environments and making sure that segmented user bases are well-supplied with updates are possible.
 While simultaneously, you can even improve your IT management’s cost-efficiency.
 In short, increased control and regular updates.

 In addition to that, there is the release of Windows Server 2016 to general availability.

 This is “a cloud-ready OS” that “inherently enables hybrid cloud”, as declared in a blog post on Microsoft’s website.

 The hybrid cloud that Microsoft enables with Windows Server 2016 can connect businesses across cloud environments, but also provide a consistent user experience where the resource’s location does not lead that experience to differ between IT professionals, developers, and end-users.